 |Milk Snakes:||Frequently.
 Pueblan milk snakes, in particular, are most likely to musk.|

 Corn snakes do musk, especially when they’re young.
-However, they don’t musk as much as other species like garter snakes.
-The most likely scenario for your corn snake to musk is where they’re uncomfortable in a new environment.
-If you think your corn snake may have musked on you, it may have simply been the snake going to the toilet.
+However, they don’t musk as much as other species.
+The most likely scenario for your corn snake to musk is where it’s uncomfortable in a new environment.

-Garter snakes musk more frequently than other common pet snakes, i.e., corn snakes and ball pythons.
-That’s because they’re smaller than most other common pet snakes, which means they have to defend themselves with musk rather than their tiny fangs.
-Their musk supposedly has an unpleasant but sweet odor.
+Garter snakes musk more frequently than other snakes.
+That’s because they’re smaller than most other common snakes, which means they have to defend themselves with musk rather than their tiny fangs.
+Their musk has an unpleasant but sweet odor.

-This is a behavior that they developed over thousands of years—they’re imitating the far-more-dangerous rattlesnake.
+This is a behavior that they developed over thousands of years, imitating the far-more-dangerous rattlesnake.
 But shaking their tails also helps them spread musk around when they’re threatened, making it more effective.

-Hognose snakes can musk, although it’s less likely that they will than it is in other species.
+Hognose snakes can musk, although it’s less likely than it is with other species.
 They release their musk in combination with their death display.

 If you threaten a hognose for long enough—and despite their efforts to bite you, you won’t leave them alone—then they’ll flop onto their back and pretend that they’re dead.

 At the same time, they’ll release their musk as well as any feces or urates they have ready.
 This foul-smelling combination makes them less appealing to potential predators for obvious reasons.